buildbot/buildbot/master/docs/manual/configuration/builders.rst

 The drawback of this method is that it is difficult to extract statistics for similar builds.
 The standard dashboards are not working well due to the fact that all the builds are on the same builder.

-In order to overcome those drawbacks, Buildbot has the concept of virtual builder.
+In order to overcome these drawbacks, Buildbot has the concept of virtual builder.
 If a build has the property ``virtual_builder_name``, it will automatically attach to that builder instead of the original builder.
 That created virtual builder is not attached to any master and is only used for better sorting in the UI and better statistics.
 The original builder and worker configuration is still used for all other build behaviors.